This vegetable fried rice recipe is a fast and easy dinner recipe to use up any vegetables you have on hand in your refrigerator and freezer!

+One of the most difficult but most rewarding skills to learn in the kitchen is the art of adapting.
+Alex and I get lots of questions similar to this one: “How do I take a recipe and adapt it to fit the produce I have in my refrigerator, or what is seasonal in my area?”
 Good question.
-It took us a long time to start to learn this skill.
+It took Alex and me a long time to start to learn this skill.
 The hard part is, there is no simple answer.
 We could give you a list of “rules” (pair this with that, this could be a stand in for that), but they don’t mean a lot out of context.
-We’ve found the best way to learn is “just do it” — after lots of experimenting, you start to learn flavors, cook times, substitutions, and so forth (unless those of you who have been to culinary school have other secrets — we’d love to know!).
+We’ve found the best way to learn is just do it!
+And this Vegetable Fried Rice recipe is a study in adaptability: it’s perfect for using any veggies you have on hand!
+Keep reading for the vegetable fried rice recipe.

-We created this recipe specifically to fit vegetables we found at the Indy Winter Farmer’s Market (bok choy and carrots from Harvestland Farm and turnips from Full Hand Farm), but you can adapt this to whatever is seasonal in your area or happens to be in your refrigerator.
+We created this recipe specifically to fit vegetables we found at the Indy Winter Farmer’s Market: bok choy, carrots, and turnips.
+But again, you can adapt this to whatever is seasonal in your area or happens to be in your refrigerator.

 - Dice the onion, and mince the garlic.
 Peel the carrots and turnips, then dice them.
 Shred the cabbage.
 Chop off the bottoms of the bok choy, then thinly slice (chiffonade) the leaves.